unite-cms/standard/README.md

     phpunit --exclude-group slow
     phpunit --group slow

-Tests for each bundle can be executed from the root directory of each united CMS core bundle.
+Tests for each bundle can be executed from the root directory of each unite cms core bundle.

 ## Architecture

-united CMS is divided into organizations.
+unite cms is divided into organizations.
 This organizations do not share any information and allow different groups (for example different agencies) to use the same installation for managing their content.

 Each organization can have members and domains.
 Organization members can be invited into a domain, Different domains in